Thalibarros/Thalibarros/README.md

 - 💞️ I’m looking knowledge in the area
 - 📫 How to reach me thalinesilva97@gmail.com
 - 😄 Pronouns: thali
-- ⚡ a curipsity : crest
+- ⚡ a curipsity : cristã

 <!---
 Thalibarros/Thalibarros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.